atkunal/netdisco-mibs.wiki.git_kunal/Updating-MIBs.md

 1. `cd $MIBHOME`
 1. Create a new branch for your work: `git checkout -b initials-vendorname-description` (your initials, the vendor, a description)
 1. If necessary, `mkdir vendorname` (if the vendor is new)
-1. bootstrap net-snmp with sufficient MAXTC: `EXTRAS/scripts/setmaxtc`
+1. Bootstrap net-snmp with sufficient MAXTC: `EXTRAS/scripts/setmaxtc`

     * _Run this **every** time.
 It will only be slow once, when building the apps._

-1. update indexes: `EXTRAS/scripts/mkindex`
+1. Update indexes: `EXTRAS/scripts/mkindex`
-1. prepare the MIBs for import: `EXTRAS/scripts/prepmibs /tmp/vendorname`
+1. Prepare the MIBs for import: `EXTRAS/scripts/prepmibs /tmp/vendorname`

     * _The script will rename and organise files to help you._
     * _Any items marked "✘" need manually inspecting and will be in the "error" folder._